-While Plaid provides the technology that enables consumers to connect their financial accounts to software applications, the contact details (e.g. phone numbers and/or email addresses) that are surfaced during the multi-factor authentication (MFA) step are likely coming directly from your bank.
+While Plaid enables you to share your data with the apps and services you want, the contact details (e.g. phone numbers and/or email addresses) that are surfaced during the multi-factor authentication (MFA) step are likely coming directly from your bank.

 There are numerous things that could be preventing you from receiving a One-Time Passcode (OTP) via email or SMS text, and here’s what we recommend:

 - It's possible that they're having issues delivering OTP codes, or you might need to update your phone number with them and/or provide your consent to have text messages delivered to your number.

 - You should also see if you have a secure email address on file for contact, as they may be able to send MFA codes there.

 - Contact your SMS phone carrier and/or email provider.